 Every person has a creative side, and it can be expressed in many ways: problem solving, original and innovative thinking, and artistically, to name a few.
 Describe how you express your creative side.

-While art, as cliche as it sounds, is how I channel my creativity, art and creativity to me isn’t merely for show, but a primary love language.
+While art, as cliche as it sounds, is how I channel my creativity, art and creativity to me isn’t merely for show, it is a love language.

-It’s been an ongoing tradition for me to surprise my parents with handmade crafts as a present, a gesture of gratitude, or a note of concern.
-The fact that even my messiest creations can bring light into my parents’ darkest days incites me to continue the custom.
+It’s been an ongoing tradition for me to surprise my parents with handmade crafts as a present, a gesture of gratitude, or a show of concern.
+My father often shared how he’d cry tears of contentment after receiving the gifts I’d secretly slip into his office bag early in the morning.
+He always tells me how my gifts are the sole reason he’s able to push through until today.
+The fact that even my messiest creations can bring light into my parents’ darkest days drives me to continue this custom.

-My father would often share how he’d cry tears of contentment after receiving the gifts I’d secretly slip into his office bag early in the morning.
-He’d often tell me how these gifts were the sole reason he’s able to push through.
-It started with simple A4 paper cards at the age of six, where I drew and clumsily colored stick figures of my parents and I holding hands.
-Through the years, I felt as if basic two-dimensional handmade cards weren’t enough.
-I believe that my parents deserved more than something repetitive; the more novel, the stronger the response.
-I then experimented with pop-up art, pleating sheets of paper to create interactive paper cards with puppets of people and planes, a functional picture frame, or self-sewn mini pillows, to name a few.
+It all started with simple A4 paper cards.
+At the age of six, the only thing I could do was draw and clumsily color stick figures of my parents and I holding hands.
+Through the years, I felt basic two-dimensional handmade cards weren’t enough.
+I believed that my parents deserved more than something repetitive.

+Ultimately, my medium diversified: I experimented with pop-up art, pleating sheets of paper to create interactive paper cards with puppets of people and planes, a functional picture frame, or self-sewn mini pillows, to name a few.
 Acknowledging my father’s fascination for music, I decided to utilize my ability to play instruments to synthesize a recording of a self-orchestrated Happy Birthday.
-It comprised of violin harmonies, the pianica, as well as my own vocals, specially dedicated for my father’s birthday a while ago.
+It comprised violin harmonies, the pianica, as well as my own vocals, specially dedicated for my father’s birthday a while ago.

-Despite the love I firmly believe I hold, I’m not one who can vocalize their “I love you”s confidently.
-Thankfully, through my creative expression, I get to compensate for my lack of direct affection, and the feedback has shown that love does not have to be expressed one way.
+Despite the love I firmly hold for my parents, I’m not someone who can vocalize my “I love you”s confidently.
+Thankfully, through my creative expression, I get to compensate for my lack of words, and their feedback has shown that love does not have to be expressed one way.

 What a powerful, heart-warming essay!
 I love how the intro begins with a simple yet intriguing hook.
 It seamlessly reveals how you used your inclination towards art to express your love for your family.